sylv/marver/README.md

   - Split into types
     - `FrameQueue` operates on images and frames from videos
     - `FileQueue` operates on any file (images, videos, audio)
+    - `AssetQueue` operates on scanned files and generated files
+      - This one I think would be good for things like thumbhash previews, where we ideally want them on everything.
+But it may require some kind of standardisation of how images are stored for it to be generic enough to work.
+    - Operating on frames in isolation may be problematic for something like "detect faces in a video", where we might want to only consider a face in the video if its in >1 minute of the video, which would require checking after running face detection on multiple frames.
 - We can use embeddings to filter jobs for images
   - For example, train a model/create an embedding for "images with faces".
 We can then use that to filter out images that don't have faces before running face recognition.
   - This can be done for any "expensive" job that can be represented as an embedding, for example OCR.
+- Thumbhash previews are not generated for videos